foxdoubt/foxdoubt.io/content/blog/smart-techniques-dumb-css/index.md

 export default Bio;
 ```

+Yes, with a set up like this you have to deal with the dark and scary cascade.
+But, if your CSS architecture is sensible, it'll mostly be like a funnel, where the base rules are the most declaration-heavy, and the imported partials are lightweight, handling component-specific tweaks and blocking unwanted inheritance here and there.

 What you don't have easily here is protection against naming collisions.
 However, I've worked on some pretty big sites where a lot of developers are writing styles at the same time, and I can't think of a single time we encountered a naming collision.
-However, if it's a risk you're freaked out about, with a little finagling you could use some Webpack plugins to add hashing.
+If it's a risk you're freaked out about, with a little finagling you could use some Webpack plugins to add hashing.
 Webpack could also help you break up your monolithic stylesheet into smaller pieces, with the end result being not too terribly unlike what CSS modules can do.

 ### Takeaway

-I also see these techniques actively enabling less experienced engineers who are just starting out to never get a strong command of CSS and how much easier writing good CSS can make your life, and how good and flexible it can make your app.
-That's a real shame because it makes their lives harder in the long run not to be exposed to perfectly efficient and time-tested CSS strategies.
-The more we're exposed to good design of any kind, even the "old," the more our design creativity grows and the better we are at coming up with solutions to all kinds of problems we encounter
+With CSS-in-JS techniques I think you end up paying a high price and not getting that much in return.
+Life gets more complicated when the opposite was supposed to happen.
+On the other hand, if you're working on a project with people who don't care how dumb and repetitive their CSS is so long as team members can ship new components as quickly as possible, then CSS-in-JS makes a lot of sense.
+After all, it fits perfectly into the _everything is a component_ dogma that defines the field of frontend right now.

+Maybe the ideal toolchain is one that allows you to use centrally defined pre- and post-processor goodies globally and within CSS modules.
+I'm sure folks are doing that right now.